Raphael Warnock: Early life and education

 Warnock graduated from Sol C. Johnson High School in 1987, and having wanted to follow in the footsteps of Martin Luther King Jr., attended Morehouse College, from which he graduated cum laude in 1991 with a Bachelor of Arts degree in psychology.
 He credits his participation in the Upward Bound program for making him college-ready, as he was able to enroll in early college courses through Savannah State University.
-He then earned Master of Divinity, Master of Philosophy, and Doctor of Philosophy degrees from Union Theological Seminary, a school affiliated with Columbia University.
+He then earned a Master of Divinity from Union Theological Seminary, a school affiliated with Columbia University.
+At Union, Warnock was mentored by James Cone.
+Warnock continued his studies and earned a Master of Philosophy, and a Doctor of Philosophy in 2006.
+In 2014, his dissertation was published as a book, The Divided Mind of the Black Church.

 Religious work

 Warnock with John Lewis at a "Souls to the Polls" event.
 Warnock later officiated Lewis's funeral at Ebenezer Baptist Church.

 Warnock began his ministry as an intern and licentiate at the Sixth Avenue Baptist church in Birmingham, Alabama, under the civil rights movement leader John Thomas Porter.
 In the 1990s, he served as youth pastor and then assistant pastor at Abyssinian Baptist Church in New York.
 While Warnock was pastor at Abyssinian, the church declined to hire workfare recipients as part of organized opposition to then-mayor Rudy Giuliani's workfare program.
 The church also hosted Fidel Castro on October 22, 1995, while Warnock was youth pastor.
 There is no evidence Warnock was involved in that decision.
 During the 2020–21 United States Senate special election in Georgia, his campaign refused to say whether Warnock attended the event.

 In January 2001, Warnock was elected senior pastor of Douglas Memorial Community Church in Baltimore, Maryland.
 He and an assistant minister were arrested and charged with obstructing a 2002 police investigation into suspected child abuse at a summer camp run by the church.
 The police report called Warnock "extremely uncooperative and disruptive".
 Warnock had demanded that the counselors have lawyers present when being interviewed by police.
 The charges were later dropped with the deputy state's attorney's acknowledgment that it had been a "miscommunication", adding that Warnock had aided the investigation and that prosecution would be a waste of resources.
 Warnock said he was merely asserting that lawyers should be present during the interviews and that he had intervened to ensure that an adult was present while a juvenile suspect was being questioned.
 Warnock stepped down as the church's senior pastor in 2005.